This post may contain affiliate links. Please read my disclosure policy.

-This Instant Pot Corned Beef and Cabbage comes out so just as tender and flavorful as the stove top version, but in half the time!
-This corned beef dinner with cabbage, potatoes and carrots is a the perfect dish for a classic for St. Patrick’s Day.
+This Instant Pot Corned Beef and Cabbage Recipe yields corned beef that is just as tender and flavorful as the stovetop version, but that’s ready in half the time!
+This one-pot dinner is made with cabbage, potatoes, and carrots!

 Who doesn’t love a good boiled dinner, also known as corned beef and cabbage?
 This classic St. Patrick’s Day dish shouldn’t just be relegated to a once-a-year-meal though, because corned beef is so good, especially when you brine it yourself!
 The leftovers alone are worth making this meal for!
 We turned to the Instant Pot to make this dish to cut the cooking time in half and ensure the perfect fork tender brisket and from here on out will be cooking it this way.